vault27/Foundation/vxlan.md

 #Enable SVI interfaces
 feature interface-vlan

+#Enable virtual MAC - the same for all interfaces and VTEPs
 fabric forwarding anycast-gateway-mac 0001.0002.0003

+#Assign VNIs to each VLAN
 vlan 100
   vn-segment 100
 vlan 200
   vn-segment 200

+#Create VRF for L3, to isolate VxLAN traffic from Underlay
 vrf context OTUS
   address-family ipv4 unicast

+#Create SVI interfaces for L3 and make them anycast gateway and insert them into required VRF
 interface Vlan100
   no shutdown
   vrf member OTUS